gnanikaomkarini/Melora/docs/1000_Problem_Statement.md

 ### 3.1.
 Audio Playback & System Integration

--   **Background Audio:** The app will continue to play audio when it is in the background or when the device is locked.
+-   **Background Audio Service:** The app will use a foreground service to continue playing audio when it is in the background or when the device is locked.
--   **Lock Screen & Control Center Integration:** Users will be able to control music playback (play, pause, skip forward/backward) directly from the iOS lock screen and Control Center.
-Album art and track information should also be visible.
+-   **MediaStyle Notifications:** Users will be able to control music playback (play, pause, skip) directly from a media-style notification and the device lock screen.
 -   **Standard Playback Controls:** The UI will feature standard controls including a play/pause button, next and previous track buttons, and a seekable progress bar.

 ### 3.2.
 Music Sourcing & Processing

 -   **Web Scraping for Music:** When a user searches for a song, the application will perform a web search to find a corresponding YouTube video link.
--   **Local YouTube to MP3 Conversion:** The application will include a custom-built, local tool to convert the audio from the scraped YouTube link into an MP3 file.
+-   **On-Device YouTube to MP3 Conversion:** The application will include a bundled, local library to convert the audio from the scraped YouTube link into an MP3 file.
--   **On-Demand Downloading & Caching:** When a user plays a song for the first time, the application will perform the scrape and conversion, then save the resulting MP3 file and its associated metadata (title, artist, album, album art - which may need to be scraped separately or manually entered).
+-   **On-Demand Downloading & Caching:** When a user plays a song for the first time, the application will perform the scrape and conversion, then save the resulting MP3 file and its associated metadata.
 -   **Local Database:** The downloaded metadata will be stored in a local on-device database.
-The converted MP3 file will be stored in the app's local file storage.
--   **Offline Availability:** Once a song is converted and saved, it will be available for offline playback, with all data being fetched from the local database and storage.
+-   **Offline Availability:** Once a song is converted and saved, it will be available for offline playback.

 ### 3.3.
 Playlist Management

 -   **Create & Manage Playlists:** Users can create new playlists, give them custom names, and delete them.
 -   **Add & Remove Songs:** Users will be able to add any song (once saved locally) to one or more playlists.
-They will also be able to remove songs from a playlist.
 -   **View Playlists:** A dedicated section of the app will display all created playlists and the songs within them.

 ### 3.4.
 Search Functionality